Fractional CTOs: Unlocking Value in UK Midmarket PE.

 The Midmarket Transformation

-A clear transformation is underway in the UK midmarket, where funds are establishing dedicated technology practices and recruiting operating partners with deep technical credentials.
-With midmarket funds accounting for approximately 60% of all UK PE transactions by volume⁷, the competitive pressure to differentiate through operational excellence has never been greater.
+A clear transformation is underway in the UK midmarket.
+Funds are establishing dedicated technology practices and recruiting operating partners with deep technical credentials.
+With midmarket funds accounting for approximately 60% of all UK PE transactions by volume⁷, the pressure to differentiate through better operations is real and growing.

 Leading funds are building multi-disciplinary operating teams that combine technology expertise with procurement, supply chain, and commercial capabilities.
 Unlike traditional IT management—focused on maintaining systems and managing help desk tickets—modern strategic CTOs operate at the intersection of technology and business strategy.

 The economics are compelling.
-Where funds previously relied on expensive consulting engagements that often delivered generic recommendations, internal technical expertise can provide focused, actionable insights at a fraction of the cost.
-This shift from external consulting to internal capability building represents a fundamental change in how midmarket funds approach operational value creation.
+Where funds previously relied on expensive consulting engagements that often delivered generic recommendations, internal technical expertise provides focused, actionable insights at a fraction of the cost.
+This shift from external consulting to in-house capability is already changing how midmarket funds run their portfolios.

 The Three-Phase Integration Model